ava-labs/avalanchego/api/health/service.md

 match the specified tags and global health checks like `network`, `database` etc.
 When filtered, the returned results will not show the full node health, but only a subset of filtered health checks.
-This means the node can be still unhealthy in unfiltered checks, even if the returned results show that the node is healthy.
+This means the node can still be unhealthy in unfiltered checks, even if the returned results show that the node is healthy.
-AvalancheGo supports filtering tags by subnetIDs.
+AvalancheGo supports using subnetIDs as tags.

 ## GET Request